Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 State-of-the-art LLMs have never been more accessible for completing everyday tasks.
 Yet, for a significant number of people, LLM responses continue to remain dissatisfactory~\cite{pooledayan2024}.
-In this paper we propose an investigative framework that studies the capability of LLMs to provide contextual interventions in human-AI conversations.
-Specifically we design an LLM-centric process that operates over a conversational history to rewrite an input prompt, while generating novel reasoning insights.
+We introduce an investigative framework that studies the capability of LLMs to provide contextual interventions in human-AI conversations.
+Specifically, we design an LLM-centric process that operates over a conversational history to rewrite an input prompt, while generating novel reasoning insights.
 Our experiments based on both human and LLM evaluation demonstrate that responses to these rewritten prompts are consistently better, and that even smaller LLMs prove to be effective prompt rewriters.
-We also show how longer histories with greater conversational context lead to better prompt rewrites.
-Finally we perform detailed analyses on the reasoning insights yielded by our rewriting framework: we note how aspects vary across domains, and how \emph{plausible} model assumptions correlate with better responses.
+We also show how longer histories with richer conversational context lead to better prompt rewrites.
+Finally, we perform detailed analyses on the reasoning insights yielded by our rewriting framework: we note how aspects vary across domains, and how \emph{plausible} model assumptions correlate with better responses.

-Our findings from this novel study of LLM-based prompt rewriting, and LLM-based prompt rewriting as an in-situ remediation strategy has implications on the design and deployment of future AI chatbot systems.
-First, LLMs -- even small, on-device ones -- could be used effectively as prompt rewriters, although larger models are still required to offer better responses.
+Our findings from this novel study of LLM-based prompt rewriting as an in-situ remediation strategy has implications for the design and deployment of future AI chatbot systems.
+First, LLMs---even small, on-device ones---could be used effectively as prompt rewriters, although larger models are still required to offer better responses.
 Second, models need to become better at making plausible, grounded assumptions about users, while asking good clarifying questions when that grounding is insufficient.
-Third, LLMs need to improve their long-context understanding and reasoning capabilities, since these often correlate with better outcomes for users.
+Third, LLMs need to improve their long-context understanding capabilities, since these often correlate with better outcomes for users.
 We leave these directions to future work.